Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you do one thing in San Marino, climb the first tower and get a picture of this view.
 It’s straight out of a fairy tale.

-Next up was a special meeting for Someone Once Told Me.
-Nick arranged for us to meet Aldo Simoncini, goalkeeper for San Marino’s national football team.
+Nick arranged for me to meet Aldo Simoncini, goalkeeper for San Marino’s national football team.

 Yes, this country of 30,000 has a national football team!
 And why shouldn’t they?
 While the team consists of nearly all San Marino residents, they are permitted to have up to eight team members from Italy.